gc13141112/flexinvert/README.md

     integer iomode_xycoord
     !parameter (iomode_xycoord=iomode_xycoord_latlon) ! use this for x,y in/out as lat/lon
     !parameter (iomode_xycoord=iomode_xycoord_meters) ! use this for x,y in/out as meters
+    !
+If input and output of x,y coordinates is to be in degrees of geographical latitude/longitude, then set iomode_xycoord = iomode_xycoord_latlon.
+Most users would probably want to run this way.
+    !
+If input and output of x,y coordinates is to be in meters on the WRF outermost grid, then set iomode_xycoord = iomode_xycoord_meters.
+    This was used for development/testing, and is provided as an option.
+Note that the meters units are used internally for calculating particle positions.
+When lat/lon input/output is selected, the x,y coordinates are transformed between lat/lon and meters during input/output.